Coollaitar/Clamp-Assignment/README.md

 ## 🔦 Step 2 👉🏻

-🔦This step is done to interact with Smart Contract
+📍This step is done to interact with Smart Contract

 ```web3.js
 const UniswapMulticall = new web3.eth.Contract(UniswapMulticallABI, UniswapMulticallAddress);